40 of The Best Books for a 10-Year-Old

-I loved learning from Mia and watching her problem solve to help her family as they took over caring for the Calivista Motel.
-This is one of the books for a 10-year-old that adults will enjoy too!
+I loved learning from Mia and watching her problem-solve to help her family as they took over caring for the Calivista Motel.
+This is one of the books for a 10-year-old that adults will find meaning in too.

 Roz the robot is stranded on an island all by herself.
 With no idea of how she got there or what she was created for, she has one question.
 Can she survive?

 Soon Roz is befriending the local animals and feels at home on the island.
 But what happens when her past arrives on the island?
 This one ends on a cliffhanger, but there is a second book!

 The One and Only Ivan by Katherine Applegate

 Based on the true story of Ivan, a gorilla trapped in a shopping mall, this feel-good story is one of the best family audiobooks for any road trip.

 Stella, a young girl gets Ivan to start painting again and she realizes how lonely he is.
 Bob, a stray dog, works to help Ivan and Ruby, a baby elephant, garner the attention they need to be sent to a better home.
 This is another book for a 10-year-old that has a movie adaptation!